Electro-optics is the technology that uses electrical signals to control optical properties. It is one of the most useful areas of photonics.

 In anisotropic optical materials, light feels a different refractive index for different directions.

-Useful photonics applications become possible when the refractive index and hence polarisation state of light can be controlled precisely by applying an electric field over an electro-optic material.
+Useful photonics applications become possible when the refractive index and hence polarization state of light can be controlled precisely by applying an electric field over an electro-optic material.

 In the next section, we look at a number of important electro-optic effects.